 1. Register for an account

 First, register for an account to get an API key.
-New accounts come with $1 to get started.
 Once you’ve registered, set your account’s API key to an environment variable named TOGETHER_API_KEY:

 Shell